These are the top things to do on the Mornington Peninsula

 The peninsula draws comparisons to Scotland’s Fife district due to the concentration of clubs here.
 Go for a swing at a mix of traditional and links courses.
 Natural dunes create sweeping hills and natural sand traps, plus most courses offer amazing sea views while you play.

 RACV Cape Schanck Resort has excellent accommodation, a lovely restaurant and stunning views.
 But for the keen golfer, the 18-hole, par-70 championship course designed by Robert Trent Jones Jnr is the big drawcard.
-Portsea Golf Club, with its links course set amid sand dunes and Moonah forest, hosts state and national events, complemented by its own prestigious Portsea Pro-Am.
+Portsea Golf Club , with its links course set amid sand dunes and Moonah forest, hosts state and national events, complemented by its own prestigious Portsea Pro-Am.

 With two 18-hole championship courses, Moonah Links has become one of the destinations for aficionados of the great game.
 It’s even hosted the Victorian PGA Championship.
 Built along a stunning stretch of clifftop land overlooking Bass Strait and Western Port Bay, The Flinders Golf Club is more than a hundred years old and a great place to get into the swing of things.

-If you have kids, make a beeline for The Enchanted Adventure Garden at Arthurs Seat.
+If you have kids, make a beeline for Enchanted Adventure at Arthurs Seat.
 Alongside manicured garden mazes as far as the eye can see, this playful paradise houses a tube slide ride, sculpture park, indoor maze and lolly shop.
 Add an extra couple of hours to your visit and go tree surfing on one of two high ropes adventure courses.
 There are zip lines, swinging rope bridges, suspended tunnels and a giant Tarzan swing set in the native trees of this ancient woodland.
 Choose from two courses: the Grand course for adults/teens and the Nippers course for kids.
 Make sure you check out the bookings website for additional information before you visit.

 The sandy shores of Port Phillip Bay offer boating, fishing, safe swimming and beachfront camping aplenty.
 The west coast faces Bass Strait, so there are amazing surf beaches.
 On the Western Port side, there are more surf beaches and views across to Phillip and French Islands.